cloud-gov/cg-site/_docs/compliance/cisa-directives.md

 Status: The cloud.gov system has no instances of Pulse Connect Secure.
 We are fully compliant with ED-21-03.

-## CISA Emergency Directive 21-02 for Microsoft Exchange
+## CISA Emergency Directive 21-02 for Microsoft Exchange: Not impacted

 cloud.gov has NO instances of Microsoft Exchange on-premises.